devosc/docker/README.md

   - WWW_GROUP=app
 ```
 ## Build Environment Variables
 To match the file permissions and time zone between the container and the host, use the environment variables `USER_ID`, `GROUP_ID` and `TZ`.
 These environment variables are automatically detected and stored in the file `.build.env` in the docker directory, if the file does not already exist.
-These environment variables are sourced prior to building a container and running any of the directory project commands.
+These environment variables are sourced prior to building a container and running any of the project commands.
 ```
 args:
   - USER_ID=${USER_ID}